andrei-v-frolov/PHYS395/03 Statistics Primer/README.md

 - `scatter.py` - scatter plot of bivariate PDF, with a few variations
 - `covariance.py` - compute the covariance of supplied data, and draw Gaussian sample with the same...
 - `pca.py` - compute SVD of supplied data, and keep only a few components
+- `mock.py` - mock up a Gaussian random process based on a few samples

 ### Random Processes